 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.

 Regarding FERPA, our University policy aligns itself closely with Federal, State, and system guidelines and procedures.
 Release of information is limited to directory information, unless the requester has a legitimate educational interest.

 Personal Data Change

 If it is necessary to make changes to your personal data, you may make some changes yourself, including address and phone number, using your E-Services account.
-Other changes are made by the Office of the Registrar using the Personal Data Change Form.
+Other changes are made by Registration and Academic Records using the Personal Data Change Form.